edgararuiz/packagedapis/README.md

             Folder/File                                            Explanation
     --------------------------   -------------------------------------------------------------------------
     ├── R
-    │   └── common.R              Functions that the API actually executes.
+    │   ├── common.R             Functions that the API actually executes.
 They need to be exported.
-    ├── inst
+    │   └── test-api-utils.R     Functions that enable the test of the actual API endpoints ├── inst
     │   └── api1.R               The actual plumber API.
 They call functions from this package.
     └── tests
         ├── testthat
         │   ├── test-api1.R      Runs API in a new R session, and performs the tests against running API │   └── test-common.R    Tests functions in common.R script